 It appears that the search for a balanced life has been a human activity for a long time.
 Here are some of the tools that I have found:

 - The 80/20 Rule: The idea behind this tool is that when looking for balance it’s unnecessary to micro-manage things in your life or constantly correct when things feel a bit off-kilter.
 People use this as a way to balance spending (80% of total income) and saving (20%), or managing food.
 If 80% of your diet is healthy, don’t worry about the rest.

 - The Buddhist Idea of the Middle Way: The Buddha came to this idea after living a life of extremes.
-In his youth, he was a wealthy prince, and then chose to give it up to live as a ascetic.
+In his youth, he was a wealthy prince and then chose to give it up to live as an ascetic.
 As a holy man, his practices were so extreme that he almost died.
 As part of his spiritual journey, he discovered the value of living between the two extremes, or the Middle Way.

 - Everything in Moderation: This tool fits with the Middle Way as the search for balance doesn’t preclude anything–just don’t do too much of it!